 The SFPUC aggressively protects the natural water resources entrusted to its care by continuously monitoring its watersheds' weather conditions, water turbidity levels, and microbial contaminants.
 The annual update of the Watershed Control Program and Sanitary Survey describes the Hetch Hetchy watershed and water supply system, identifies potential sources of contamination in the watershed, discusses the existing and recommended watershed management practices that protect water quality, and summarizes the water quality monitoring conducted last year.
 The SFPUC also conducts a sanitary survey of local watersheds every 5 years.
 These surveys have consistently found very low levels of contaminants, and water from the Hetch Hetchy Reservoir continues to remain safe and clean.

 Bay Area Water Supply & Conservation Agency

 The Town of Hillsborough is also a member of the Bay Area Water Supply and Conservation Agency (BAWSCA).
 BAWSCA is working with the San Francisco Public Utilities Commission to implement the $2.9 billion capital improvement program.
 In particular, BAWSCA wants to ensure the aging water system is fixed and upgraded to withstand the seismic events expected to occur on the earthquake faults that cross under the system.

 2020 Urban Water Management Plan and Water Shortage Contingency Plan Update - Completed

 California law requires the Town of Hillsborough to review and update its Urban Water Management Plan (UWMP) and Water Shortage Contingency Plan (WSCP) every five years.
 The Town has completed the update of its 2015 UWMP and WSCP.
-The result of that update, the Draft 2020 UWMP and Draft WSCP (Plans), are provided below for public review and comment.
+The result of that update, the 2020 UWMP and WSCP (Plans), are provided below: